lncr/rssreader/README.md

 --json           Set output format to JSON.

 --date           Show cached entry for given date in %Y%m%d format

+--to-html        Receives path where HTML file should be created and writes results in it

+--to-pdf         Receives path where PDF file should be created and writes results in it

 Example of JSON output: